 antiX 23.2 launches with Debian 12 base and no systemd for lightweight Linux experience

 For those who like to keep things a little lighter, antiX-base clocks in around 1.2GB and has the same window managers but skips the full LibreOffice.
 Meanwhile, antiX-core (about 520MB) and antiX-net (220MB) are for those of you who want to start fresh and build up your system just the way you like it.
-And hey, if you’re running on older hardware, you’ll be happy to know that the 32-bit version uses a non-PAE kernel, so it’s got you covered.
+If you’re running on older hardware, you’ll be happy to know that the 32-bit version uses a non-PAE kernel, so it’s got you covered.

 Here’s an interesting twist -- if you go with the antiX-23.2_x64-full edition, it defaults to the Modern 6.1 kernel after installation, even if you booted up with the Legacy 5.10 kernel.
 This version is built on the stable Debian 12 (Bookworm) base but, true to antiX form, it ditches systemd and elogind.
 You’ve got kernel choices here too: a customized 5.10.224 kernel, plus a customized 6.1.105 kernel for the 64-bit full edition.
 It’s all about giving you options.

 As for software, you’re looking at LibreOffice 4:24.8.2-1 for the full productivity suite, Firefox ESR 128.3.0 for the full edition, and SeaMonkey 2.53.19.1 in the base edition.
-Claws-Mail is your email option, and CUPS handles the printing.
+Claws-Mail is the email option, and CUPS handles the printing.
 Depending on which version you choose, you’ve got PipeWire/WirePlumber for audio in the full editions and ALSA in the base and core.

 antiX-23.2 is loaded with tools and apps, including zzzFM, ROX-Filer, and Midnight Commander for file management.
 You’ve also got media conversion options like WinFF and Asunder if you’re into tweaking audio and video files.
 When it comes to getting online, there’s ConnMan, GNOME PPP for the dial-up crowd (if that’s still your thing), and Ceni for wired connections.
 For editing text, antiX keeps it simple with Geany and Leafpad.